miklevin/MikeLev.in/_posts/2025-04-18-accelerating-seo-automation.md

 CRUD apps (create, read, update, delete).
 Either way, there will be more and more of them as starting templates in the `pipulate/plugins` folder.
 It's a lot like how AIs are good at vibe coding with you when you tell them the GitHub project that you want your program to be exactly like.
-Examples help, haha!
+Examples help, ahaha!

 ### The Need for Pipulate-Specific Examples